IlirM0/shortest_path/README.md

 After the switch to 'finding the shortest path' the biggest complication was time.
 Both in the amount we had to finish the study, and also with how long running the program would take.

 ### What we have learned
 With this study we actually learned quite a lot.
-Besides learning about the algorithms, we learned how important immedietly optimizing your code can be.
+Besides learning about the algorithms, we learned how important immediately optimizing your code can be.
 And considering that we will most likely do our next study on another algorithm based study 'minimizing losses, maximizing profits' we will take these things we have learned into consideration from the start.